bebatut-slides/2020/14_07_ismb/slides.md

 Note:

-- Learners
+- For Individual Learners
     - Online Material
-    - Required tools reachable
+    - Provide data and tools
+    - Even better an environment for learning that could also be used once back to the lab
 - Instructors
     - Details how to use the material
-    - Technical infrastructure
+    - Technical infrastructure should be easy to set up

-Instructor:
-Make required tools available
-Annotation of material (levels, requirements, follow up, etc)  to build learning path Provide infrastructure
-TiaaS

 ----
 <!-- .slide: data-background="images/empower.jpg" data-state="dim-background" -->